Public interest disclosures

 • suspected corrupt conduct, as defined in the Crime and Corruption Act 2001

-• maladministration that adversely affects a person's interests in a substantial and specific way
+• maladministration that negatively affects someone's interests in a substantial and specific way

 • a substantial misuse of public resources